Uricaryn/MedicalCRMApp/README.md

 4. Push to the branch (`git push origin feature/new-feature`).
 5. Open a pull request.

-## Known Issues

-- **Login Issues**: Some login problems may occur due to misconfigured identity settings.
-Ensure that user credentials are correctly set.
-- **CORS Errors**: CORS settings must be correctly configured on the API for cross-origin requests.

 ## Roadmap

 - Complete the implementation of the payment module.